Skip to Content

 Unlike traditional course-based summer programs, Johns Hopkins ISPEED in BME emphasizes project-based, hands-on learning that allows students to build practical skills that will set them apart as they prepare for college or a career in science, technology, engineering, or mathematics (STEM).

-In addition to taking project-based courses, you will:
+In addition to project-based coursework, you will:

 • Take on new challenges—you’ll be doing research, hands-on lab work, and presentations.